Skynet (Terminator): Terminator: Dark Fate

 Terminator: Dark Fate serves as a direct sequel to Terminator 2: Judgment Day, ignoring the events of the other sequels.
 Following the destruction of Cyberdyne Systems, Skynet was indeed erased from history.
 However, several Terminator units it had already sent back in time to kill John Connor remained active, carrying out orders from an AI that no longer existed.
 One of these Terminators successfully killed John in 1998.
 Over time, it developed a rudimentary conscience and began anonymously sending Sarah Connor advance warnings whenever other Terminators arrived in the present, allowing her to hunt and destroy them.

 While Cyberdyne's destruction delayed the rise of artificial intelligence, it did not prevent it.
 In this altered timeline, a new threat emerges: Legion, an AI originally developed for cyberwarfare, which eventually went rogue and pursued its own agenda.
 Unlike Skynet, Legion's primary adversary is not John Connor but a young woman named Daniella "Dani" Ramos, who is destined to lead the Human Resistance against Legion's machines.

 Although Skynet no longer exists, some individuals—such as Dani's future self—retain knowledge of both John Connor and Skynet.
-Dani becomes Sarah's protégé, trained in tactics originally intended for John.
+Dani becomes Sarah's protégée, trained in tactics originally intended for John.
 With the help of Sarah and Carl—the reformed Terminator that killed John—Dani and her protector (and future foster daughter) Grace manage to destroy a new model, the Rev-9, though Carl and Grace sacrifice their lives in the process.